-LIBERAL ARTS A. A. DEGREE with emphasis in Recreation & Leisure and Sports Management student to the broad base of study needed for the future leisure and sports management professional who will design, conduct, promote, evaluate, and manage activities involved in the successful operation of a variety of sport & leisure organizations and operations.
+These courses introduce the basic competencies and practice within the various fields of Leisure studies.
+These include: Recreation & Leisure studies and Sports Management.
+Courses are designed to introduce the student to the broad base of study needed for the future leisure and sports management professional who will design, conduct, promote, evaluate, and manage activities involved in the successful operation of a variety of sport & leisure organizations and operations.
 Students will begin to develop the necessary skills to work within various population groups.
 Students gain exposure to the different types of recreation & leisure activities engaged in, within these groups.
 Students learn to identify possible obstacles to their access to the variety of leisure services and recreation programs provided by these professionals.
 Students will be introduced to the effective management of public, private, and government organizations, as it relates to the successful operation of a variety of sport & leisure organizations & operations.